 Dear Parents and Students,

-In just a few short weeks the Godinez staff will welcome students and parents to begin another great year both academically and personally for all of our students.
-The Godinez administration wants every student to be involved.
-This means take advantage of classroom instruction, tutoring after school, be involved in clubs and sports, attend dances and come a cheer on our teams whenever you can.
-The more you are involved in Grizzly life and show your Grizzly PRIDE the better you will do academically.
-I have so much to share with parents, keep reading for exciting new offerings at Godinez.
+In a few weeks finals for the first semester will begin.
+This means take advantage of classroom instruction and tutoring after school to be well prepared.
+If students have missing assignments they will need to get those in according to their teacher’s policy.
+If you have not been involved first semester, become involved in clubs and sports, attend dances and come a cheer on our teams whenever you can.
+The more you are involved in Grizzly life and show your Grizzly PRIDE the better you will do academically

 As many of you know Godinez now has wireless access for all students and we encourage everyone to bring his/her device to school.
 This could mean a cell phone with wireless capabilities, a tablet, iPad, or laptop.
 We want our students to use their device to increase their ability to access information at school and at home.
 A goal for the 2014-2015 is to get a device in every student’s hand.
-We will provide parents with information on where you can purchase a device if you choose to and how to get wireless access for your home at very discounted prices.
 Classroom teachers will be adding an iPad mini to their instruction.
-This will allow teachers to move about the classroom use technology for instruction and not have to stand next to a computer to use it.
-During our Coffee Chat in September parents will visit classrooms to see these devices in action.
+During winter break many classrooms received new, ceiling mounted projectors and sound systems will follow soon.
+Thanks to district LCAP dollars these installations were possible.
+During our Coffee Chat in February parents will visit classrooms to see these devices in action.

 Along with devices for students we will begin to offer classes on campus with Ms. Nieto for parents.
 Ms. Nieto will train parents on how to access ARIES, SHMOOP and other tools that will help parents support students.
 A computer lab will be set up in the main office for parents to visit and use.
 We will have an Open House for parents when the computer lab is ready for use.